0ladayo/strava-data-pipeline/README.md

     -   This function reads the data from the Parquet file and loads it into the main BigQuery table.

 3.  **Transform:**
-    -   An Eventarc trigger is configured to listen for "load job completed" events in BigQuery.
+    -   An Eventarc trigger is configured to listen for "job completed" events in BigQuery.
     -   When a load job finishes, the trigger invokes a Google Workflow.
     -   The Workflow starts a Cloud Run job that runs a dbt command to transform the raw data in BigQuery.
 The transformed data is stored in a set of tables within the same BigQuery dataset.